 Biomechanical testing utilizing cadaveric specimens is one of the most beneficial forms of mechanical testing in the medical industry.
-The information obtained from this type of testing allows surgeons, engineers and researchers to achieve results similar to in-vivo clinical trials, without putting patients at risk.
+The information obtained from this type of testing allows surgeons, engineers, and researchers to achieve results similar to in-vivo clinical trials, without putting patients at risk.

 Orthopedic research has long been driven by biomechanical studies and clinical trials to verify how their devices will behave once implanted into the body.
-Clinical trials are costly, time-consuming, pose greater risk and involve strict regulations.
+Clinical trials are costly, time-consuming, pose greater risks, and involve strict regulations.
 Being able to test a product biomechanically utilizing cadaveric specimens allows researchers to obtain necessary mechanical information about an orthopedic device and its behavior once implanted; the studies can also be completed in a timelier, cost-efficient manner without risk to patients.

 Mechanical testing of medical devices typically captures how the device will fail during testing or performance to target acceptance criteria, but does not necessarily capture failures that take place after the device implantation.
-Failures observed during biomechanical testing of cadaveric specimens are not always failures in the device directly, but to the surrounding tissue or bone due to unforeseen stresses created by the medical device.
-Additionally, functional evaluation to test the surgical approach, installation and instrumentation is a critical component of these studies.
+Failures observed during biomechanical testing of cadaveric specimens are not always failures in the device directly, but in the surrounding tissue or bone due to unforeseen stresses created by the medical device.
+Additionally, functional evaluation to test the surgical approach, installation, and instrumentation is a critical component of these studies.
 While cadaveric testing offers a wide range of variability, it is the closest form of testing to an actual clinical trial.

 Challenges of cadaveric biomechanical testing